-Research throughout the School of Mechanical, Aerospace and Civil Engineering is having a major impact in industry, society and beyond.
+Research throughout the Department of Mechanical, Aerospace and Civil Engineering is having a major impact in industry, society and beyond.

-The case studies below offer examples of the research being carried out within the School, the impact it is having and the change it's promoting.
+The case studies below offer examples of the research being carried out within MACE, the impact it is having and the change it promotes.

 Our research has led to the accelerated development of a tidal stream energy industry.